ashutoshmjain/gita/src/how.md

-# How to read this book
+# Icons and navigation ..

 As far as the features go, you can: